skirtapaieo/problem-solving-101/README.md

      3. Add 3 points to the winner's score in the points dictionary.
 3. Find the team with the maximum points in the points dictionary.
 4. Return the team with the maximum points as the tournament winner.
 ```

+> **Team note:** Come up with a high-level solution.
+This can involve brainstorming sessions with different teams, including design and product teams.
+Sketch out rough UI designs or system diagrams if necessary.

 ## Step 5 - Discuss Solution Alternatives (Hows)